anitaposch/anita-grav/user/pages/04.blog/articles-2022/220527-Bitcoin-Democracy-Oslo/220527-Bitcoin-Democracy-Oslo-BitcoinMagazine.md

 Bitcoin is a way for the Togolese opposition to raise funds in a private way, protect the donors and shift money away from the government’s control.
 To protect the CFA, laws have been passed banning citizens from owning foreign currency.
 You need specific authorization from the minister of commerce to get access to a foreign currency account and you won’t get that if you are openly opposed to the government.
 Additionally, the CFA has dropped significantly in purchasing power and increased poverty, being [devalued by 50% in foreign currency terms overnight in 1994](https://www.imf.org/external/pubs/ft/wp/2005/wp05145.pdf), for instance.

-“Bitcoin provides better stability while allowing us to continue our struggle and help us find a different monetary system with more accountability, because now the people of Togo have no say whatsoever in terms of our fiscal, monetary and financial policies,” Nabourema concluded during our panel.
+> “Bitcoin provides better stability while allowing us to continue our struggle and help us find a different monetary system with more accountability, because now the people of Togo have no say whatsoever in terms of our fiscal, monetary and financial policies,” Nabourema concluded during our panel.

+### Jaroslav Likhachevskiy,tech entrepreneur and co-founder of the Belarus Solidarity Foundation

 **Jaroslav Likhachevskiy** is a tech entrepreneur and co-founder of the Belarus Solidarity Foundation, which has been building a parallel digital state and economy to get rid of President Lukashenko, who [refers to himself](https://en.wikipedia.org/wiki/Alexander_Lukashenko) as the “last dictator in Europe.”
 Elections in Belarus are not considered to be free and fair by international monitors, opponents of the regime are repressed and the media is not free.